 Traditionally, consumers only had two options: call a professional to test their radon levels, or purchase a single-use charcoal test which was then sent to a lab for the results.

-Theirs is my personal choice.
-Rather than spending money on one-time tests, I prefer the continuous “always on” radon detector from a product I trust.
+Their radon detector is my personal choice.
+Rather than spending money on one-time tests, I prefer the continuous “always on” (live) radon detector from a product I trust.
 I am comfortable with its design, manufacture, and method of detecting and quantifying radon gas in the home.